-According to recent researches, this complex is one thousand hectares big because besides the gigantic wall that protects the park, there are some constructions as aqueducts, underground tombs and pre-inca enclosures.
-This complex was built in different periods.
-One of the sectors was built during Inca Wiracocha rule, according to the chronicler Inca Garcilaso de la Vega.
-Later, another stage was built between 1439 and 1471 during Pachacutec rule and finally, the third stage was built by Inca Tupac Yupanqui between 1471 and 1493, according to Cieza de León.
+According to the latest research, the aforementioned archaeological park has an area of approximately one thousand hectares, because outside the gigantic Inca wall that protects the park, there are also some constructions such as aqueducts, subway tombs and pre-inca culture enclosures.
+The complex was built in different periods.
+One of the sectors was built during the reign of the Inca Wiracocha, according to the Inca chronicler Garcilaso de la Vega.
+Later, another stage was built between 1439 and 1471, during the government of Pachacútec, and, finally, the third stage was built, according to Cieza de León, by the Inca Túpac Yupanqui, between 1471 and 1493.

-Many centuries after the visit of Cieza to Racchi at the same time that diggings were being made in Cusco, they found a stone head and the representation of a body made of the same material.
-Manuel Ballesteros and other experts say that these would be the remains of Wiracocha statue which was taken some time to Cusco, destroyed and buried as part of the policy of idols extirpation.
-The head is now being conserved in the America museum in Madrid and the body is in Inca museum in Cusco.
+The Statue: Several centuries after Cieza's visit to Racchi, while excavations were being carried out in Cusco, a stone head and the representation of a body of the same material were found.
+Manuel Ballesteros and other specialists maintain, with enough foundation, that these would be the remains of the statue of Wiracocha, transferred at some point to Cusco and destroyed and buried as part of the policy of extirpation of idolatries.
+The head is currently preserved in the Museum of America in Madrid and the body in the Inca Museum of Cusco.

-Another sector that is important due to its architecture quality is the enclosures or barracks one.
-It covers a total of 22 houses that are highlighted by their fractured walls with abundant trapezoidal niches and by its distribution.
-12 of these houses are lined up into pairs along almost 250 meters.
-This group of edifications is distributed along a series of patios almost square shaped.
-The one that faces the esplanade known as Pucllanapampa (in Quechua it means game place) is free, while the other three are distributed into 6 enclosures, two on each side.
+Enclosures: Another sector that calls the attention by the quality of its architecture, is that of the enclosures or barracks.
+It includes a total of twenty-two houses that stand out for their walls, with their abundant trapezoidal niches, and for their layout.
+Twelve of these houses are aligned in pairs for almost 250 meters.
+This group of buildings is arranged around a series of almost square-shaped courtyards.
+One of the sides of these courtyards, the one facing the esplanade known as pucllanapampa (Quechua for "pampa of games") is free, while the other three accommodate six enclosures, two on each side.

-They are located by the enclosures and are separated by small rectangular corps fields.
-They are impressive due to its quantity about 120 and 200 according to different researchers and due to their distribution in double line that follows the same temple axis.
-They are circular buildings.
-Some of these colcas have been reconstructed by archeologists expeditions that worked on the area which gives us a better idea of what it looked like originally.
-Despite its lack of conservancy it is impressive itself.
+Las Colcas: They are located next to the enclosures and are separated from them by small rectangular chacras.
+They are impressive for their number, between 120 and 200 according to different researchers, as well as for their disposition in double row that follows approximately the same axis of the temple.
+They are circular constructions.
+Some of these colcas have been reconstructed by the various archaeological expeditions that have worked on the site, which gives an idea of their original appearance.
+The complex, despite being the worst preserved, is in itself impressive.

-After translating these words it would be: "where the monkey climbs".
-It is a succession of seats carved on diorite stone with a deep esthetic sense on the eastern side of the slope.
+The Inca Bath and the Usno: Translated these words correspond to "where the monkey is steep".
+It is a succession of benches, carved into the diorite rock with a deep aesthetic sense, is in the eastern portion of the hill.